 I said, "Guess she didn't have to think twice 'bout that."

 Buck's rattling chest slowed down as we both concentrated on our game.
-My book showed that this machine was a fast payout, not like the penny pusher Captain Cutthroat Xtra Reel Power over in the corner, which sometimes took an hour to crack.
+My book showed this machine was a fast payout, not like the penny pusher Captain Cutthroat Xtra Reel Power over in the corner, which sometimes took an hour to crack.